wcbing/support.typora.io/_posts/basic/2016-01-01-Markdown Reference.md

 To use this feature, please enable it first in the  `Markdown` tab of the preference panel.
 Then, use `$` to wrap a LaTeX command.
 For example: `$\lim_{x \to \infty} \exp(-x) = 0$`.

-To trigger inline preview for inline math: input “$”, then press the `ESC` key, then input a TeX command.
+To trigger an inline preview for inline math: input “$”, then press the <kbd>ESC</kbd> key followed by inputting a TeX command.

 You can find more details [here](http://support.typora.io/Math/).